 Ken: Jan 1st NetLogo 6 “Hexy” release, incompatible with previous versions but includes an automated tool for converting to new version.
 It has good new functional programming features.
 Also LevelSpace is officially part of new release – models interacting with models e.g. sheep have a neural network in a predator-prey model.
-BehaviourSearch stopped working in version in 5.3, partially working in 6.0, will fully in 6.1.
+BehaviourSearch stopped working in version in 5.3, was reported to be fully restored in 6.1, however at least in Windows it is now working in 6.0.
 Lastly the web version is working better and better

 Rob Wortham (Bath University): (slides) running a workshop in April in Bath.
 C++ environment for programming for robots with POSH plans (Joanna will send slides on POSH)